rookie-ninja/rk-grpc/README.md

 github workflow will automatically run unit test and golangci-lint for testing and lint validation.

 ## Contributing
-We encourage and support an active, healthy community of contributors &mdash;
+We encourage and support an active, healthy community of contributors;
 including you!
 Details are in the [contribution guide](CONTRIBUTING.md) and the [code of conduct](CODE_OF_CONDUCT.md).
 The rk maintainers keep an eye on issues and pull requests, but you can also report any negative conduct to lark@rkdev.info.

 Released under the [Apache 2.0 License](LICENSE).